Accessible Alt. Textbook Formats

 .
 It may take up 2-4 weeks to receive the file, so students should submit their request(s) as early as possible.

-Before receiving the alternate textbook file, students will need to sign-off on their Faculty Contact Sheet (the official letter of accommodations from SAS) that they have already purchased their required textbooks from the bookstore or an online retail store.
+Before receiving the alternate textbook file, students will need to sign-off on their Faculty Contact Sheet (the official letter authorizing the use of accommodations from SAS) that they have already purchased their required textbooks from the bookstore or an online retail store.

-Alternative textbook files are provided to qualified students with disabilities, for the purpose of making printed text accessible to that student.
-Files cannot and should not be shared with other students for legal reasons.
+SAS can provide alternative textbook files to qualified students with disabilities, for the purpose of making printed text accessible to that student.
+These books which have been converted into virtual files cannot and should not be shared with other students for legal reasons.